sutoiku/puffin/FAQ.md

 - Can be packaged within the [same Java Lambda function](functions/planner/README.md) as the one used for Iceberg's [Java API](https://iceberg.apache.org/docs/latest/api/)

 ## Why use a Redis cluster for storing query logs?
 [Query logs](docs/Logs.md) must be accessed with very low latency for looking up the Object Store URI where an earlier query result might be cached.
-[Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) provides submillisecond latency for such queries.
+[Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/) provides submillisecond latency for such queries, at a very reasonable cost.
 Furthermore, Redis can also be used as a low-latency broker for notification, queuing, and synchronization.

 ## How are read queries on Lakehouse tables executed?
 1. Parse SQL query using native [DuckDB](https://duckdb.org/) parser and outline table filter predicates.